Health Health

 Definition

-This indicator shows the percentage of children younger than one year who are fully immunised.
-‘Full immunisation’ refers to children having received all the required doses of vaccines given in the first year of life.
-The primary course of immunisation in the first year includes BCG, OPV 1,2 & 3, DTP-Hib 1,2 & 3, HepB 1,2 & 3, and 1st measles vaccination (usually at 9 months).
+This indicator reflects the percentage of children younger than one year who are fully immunised.
+‘Full immunisation’ refers to children having received all the required doses of vaccines administered in the first year of life.
+The primary course of immunisation in the first year includes BCG and OPV 0 (administered at birth); OPV 1; DTaP-IPVHib-HBV 1, 2 and 3; PCV 1, 2 and 3; RV 1 and 2, and the measles and rubella vaccine (usually administered at six months).

 Data